loot/loot/docs/app/usage/groups_editor.rst

 Game menu.

-The groups editor consists of an interactive graph displaying all defined groups and their load after metadata, and a sidebar containing input for defining new groups, renaming the currently selected group, a list of plugins in the currently selected group and a dropdown combo box for adding plugins to the currently selected group.
+The groups editor consists of an interactive graph displaying all defined groups and their load after metadata, and a sidebar containing:

+- a list of plugins in the currently-selected group
+- a list of plugins that are other groups, and a dropdown combo box listing plugins that are in other groups.
+The list can be used to select one or more plugins to add to the currently-selected group, while the dropdown is an alternative way to find and select one plugin at a time to add to the currently-selected group
+- an input for creating a new group or renaming the currently-selected group
+- a button to automatically arrange the layout of the groups in the graph.

+In the groups graph:

 - Groups are displayed as circular nodes in the graph, labelled with their names.